ravibk/devops/README.md

-DevOPS Interview Questions
+DevOPS
 ====================================================

-A collection of devops interview questions.
-Feel free to contribute via pull requests, issues or email messages.
+A collection of devops releated files.
 ## <a name='toc'>Table of Contents</a>
 1. Linux Interview Questions
 2. DevOPS Interview Questions
+3. DevOPS Wiki